Exchangeability type properties of asset prices: Introduction

-Obvious applications of the described symmetry results may be found in the area of validating models or analysing market data, e.g.\ similarly as in~\cite{bat97} and~\cite{faj:mor06} in the univariate case.
-The probably most important applications will be found in the area of hedging, especially in developing semi-static replicating strategies of multi-asset barrier (see Section~\ref{sec:hedg}) and possibly also more complicated path-dependent contracts.
-In cases where we are able to combine the hedging instruments with the duality principle we can first handle a path dependency via symmetry results and then reduce the complexity of the instruments in the hedges by applying duality results, similarly as in~\cite{sch08}.
-Since the instruments in the hedges should be liquid, the last step could be important for successful implementation, but needs the real existence of dual markets, being typically the case for certain currency derivatives.
+where $S_{t1}$, $S_{t2}$, $t\in[0,T]$, are two price processes (with equal carrying costs), for details see Section~\ref{sec:hedg}, in particular Example~\ref{ex:barrier-swap}.

-We proceed with a concise discussion of the exchangeability property in Section~\ref{sec:exchangeability}.
-Section~\ref{sec:ex-self-duality} deals with a weaker swap-invariance property for swap and quanto-swap options, provides its characterisation and discusses relationships to self-duality.
+We proceed with a concise discussion of the $ij$-exchangeability property in Section~\ref{sec:exchangeability}.
+Section~\ref{sec:ex-self-duality} characterises the weaker swap-invariance property and discusses its relationships to self-duality.
+Weighted variants of the swap-invariance are considered in Section~\ref{sec:weight-swap-invar}.
 Section~\ref{sec:swap-invar-infin} analyses log-infinitely divisible distributions, exhibiting the swap-invariance property.
-The necessity to handle unequal carrying costs motivates further weakening of the swap-invariance property by means of the power transformation in Section~\ref{sec:quasi-swap}.
-Finally Section~\ref{sec:hedg} presents applications for creating semi-static hedges for certain well-known multi-asset derivatives with knocking conditions.
+The necessity to handle unequal carrying costs in important applications motivates further weakening of the swap-invariance property in Section~\ref{sec:quasi-swap}.
+Finally Section~\ref{sec:hedg} presents applications for creating semi-static hedges for certain multi-asset derivatives with knocking conditions.
+The development of semi-static replication strategies of multi-asset barrier options (see Section~\ref{sec:hedg}) and possibly also more complicated path-dependent contracts is the probably most important application of exchangeability type properties in finance.
+The importance of developing robust hedging strategies for multi-asset path-dependent financial derivatives is particularly stressed by Carr and Laurence~\cite{car:laur09}.
+Other obvious applications of the described symmetry results may be found in the area of validating models or analysing market data, e.g.\ extending the univariate case considered in~\cite{bat97} and~\cite{faj:mor06}.